Counselling & EMDR Therapy

 For a standard 60 minute session the fee is $200.
 Longer sessions are charged at a proportion of the same hourly rate.

-Payment is required at the time of your session.
-Cash, EFTPOS, and credit cards are accepted.
+Payment is required on the day of your session.

 Currently, clients who have a Mental Health Treatment Plan from their GP are able to claim a Medicare rebate of $85 per session for up to 10 consultations a year (Jan-Dec).
 Reports to your doctor at various stages are a Medicare requirement.
 It is your responsibility to monitor how many sessions you have remaining on your Mental Health Treatment Plan and review with your doctor to access more sessions.
 Without a current Mental Health Treatment Plan/no sessions remaining, the full fee is due.